-The Law Office of Jeremiah A. Denton III was founded in 1980 in Virginia Beach with the mission of achieving justice for those harmed by defamation.
+Jeremiah A. Denton III, P.C. was founded in 1980 in Virginia Beach with the mission of achieving justice for those harmed by defamation.
 Our attorneys know firsthand the value of upholding our positive reputation in our community.
 We are passionate and aggressive advocates if the media has acted in a manner that jeopardizes your good name.

 The First Amendment protects the freedom of the press to report the news without fear of retribution if others do not approve of the release of inflammatory information.
 After all, the news media often make truthful, yet scathing, comments about public figures, celebrities, newsmakers, businesspeople and corporations.
 The media’s role is to report on the news, no matter how unpleasant and incendiary.
 The Constitutional rights to freedom of the press — which is really the same as freedom of speech exercised by journalists and media outlets — in essence protect our right to know the truth.

 Just as with freedom of speech, freedom of the press does not protect the actions of a media outlet that publishes information with reckless disregard for the truth.
 Journalists are responsible for checking sources for reliability and reviewing the facts for accuracy.
 Failure to do so may result in a defamation claim.